 Volunteering with National Museums Scotland can be hugely rewarding.
 But don't take our word for it, here's what some of our volunteers say about their time with us.

 Volunteer, National Museum of Rural Life

 Volunteer Gardener, National Museum of Flight

-I have been a volunteer here since March 2016 and it gave me a chance to learn these gardening skills from zero, practice my English and make new friends.
+My volunteer experience gave me a chance to learn gardening skills, practice my English and make new friends.
 From a barren piece of ground and with the help of some lovely Spring weather, I have now managed to produce a few baskets of organic vegetables for the Aviator Café to use in their menus for their customers.

 I dream of having my own garden in the future and perhaps the most satisfying thing for me is to see the results of my work.
 I planted some seeds and after a few weeks it is an amazing reward to see them grow, after so much watering and care.

 Over the ten years that I have been a volunteer with National Museums Scotland, I have handled and labelled a significant number of articles and have seen many more.
 For me, the whole experience of working within this environment is a privilege.
 To be able to work within this structure, plus to see and touch articles (with gloves on I hasten to add) on my visits.

 Event Volunteer, National Museum of Scotland